azsdk/azsdk-docs/00c-Addressing-Control-Failures/Readme.md

 [Back to top...](Readme.md#contents)

 ### Attestation expiry:
-All the control attestations done through devops kit have an expiry.
+All the control attestations done through devops kit is set with a default expiry.
 This would force teams to revisit the control attestation at regular intervals.
 Expiry of an attestation is determined through different parameters like control severity, attestation status etc.
-There are two simple rules for control attestation expiry.
+There are two simple rules for determining the attestation expiry.
 Those are:

 Any control with evaluation result as not passed,
  1. and attested as 'NotAnIssue', such controls would expire in 90 days.